 We learn to compare ourselves with others, with their accomplishments, what they do and how they look – it’s normal to want to be like everyone else.
 People-pleasing is an extremely common way to try and fit in.
 Sadly, pleasing others can be the very thing that stops us from being true to who we are. .

 Being true to ourselves means being able to be honest about our opinions, feelings, and needs – we should never feel ashamed to voice our thoughts to those around us (as long as those opinions don’t unnecessarily hurt anyone else).
 Trust yourself and begin to embrace the things that make you an individual.
+Remember, if the people around you don't accept you for who you are, then they're not the right people to be around.
+It's your life.

 Change your perspective and uncover a way forward for you!